EVERY REVIEW FOR “TEVYE SERVED RAW” IN NEW YORK WAS A RAVE.

 TEVYE SERVED RAW is performed in English and Yiddish-with-English-supertitles.
 And unlike most of the actors appearing in recent higher-profile Yiddish productions, the cast of the modestly-produced TEVYE SERVED RAW are actual speakers of the language.
 (In case of emergency, they can ad-lib!)

-TEVYE SERVED RAW has been in development for over two years, and has been performed in Toronto, in Los Angeles, in Kiev, Ukraine, in Bethesda, MD, and in Massachusetts, among other places.
-This is its first run in New York.
+TEVYE SERVED RAW was in development for over two years, and has been performed in Toronto, in Los Angeles, in Kiev, Ukraine, in Bethesda, MD, and in Massachusetts, among other places.

 One of the most beloved writers of Yiddish literature, Sholem Aleichem was born Solomon Rabinowitz in Pereyaslav, Ukraine in 1859.
 One of his first stories appeared in a Yiddish newspaper under the pseudonym “Sholem Aleichem”, which in Hebrew means "Peace unto you" -- and this became his pen name.
 He wrote stories, sketches, critical reviews, plays, and poems, and was immensely popular throughout the Yiddish-speaking world (90% of world Jewry during his lifetime).
 His funeral in 1916 was attended by 100,000 people, and his popularity did not decline after his death.
 His fiction has been translated into a great many languages; his plays and dramatizations of his stories have been produced in some of the most prominent theaters in America, Russia, Israel, Poland, and many other countries.
 And perhaps most famously, his ‘Tevye’ stories became the basis of “Fiddler On The Roof”, one of the most popular American musicals.